Frogs by State

 June –

 The American Bullfrog is the largest frog in the state.
-They are found near permanent bodies of water.
-The males of the species have bright yellow colored throats while the females just have white throats.
+They are found near permanent bodies of water such as large ponds, streams, and lakes.
+Once the males of the species reach sexual maturity, their throats turn bright yellow.
 They are very similar to Green Frogs but they don’t have a dorsal ridge down their back.
 It wraps around their tympanum.

 Green Frog (Rana clamitans)